 First you will be taken into a darkened room.
 The person performing the test is called a sonographer.
-They are usually not a doctor and this means that some questions you may have about the result may have to wait until you see the doctor in clinic.
+They are usually NOT a doctor and this means that some questions you may have about the result may have to wait until you see the doctor in clinic.

 You will be asked to undress from the waist up (you will be offered a hospital gown) and to lie on a couch.
-Several sensor stickers (electrodes) will be placed on your chest so that we can monitor the heart tracing.
+Several ECG stickers will be placed on your chest and arms so that we can monitor the heart tracing.